Cold calling motivated sellers can be nerve-wracking and uncomfortable without a proven cold calling wholesale script.

-How To Create a List For Cold Calling
+How To Create a Wholesaling List for Motivated House Sellers

 Before you can call anyone, you’ll need to get the motivated seller’s phone number.

-It’s one thing to pull a mailing list with addresses and names, it’s another thing to find the phone numbers for those same people.
+It’s one thing to pull a mailing list with addresses and names; it’s another to find the phone numbers for those same people.

 (If you do need help pulling a list, check out ListSource — that’s a common tool that real estate investors like to use for creating lists and finding potential leads)

-Maybe you have a list of absentee owners or maybe you have a list of people going through probate.
-Whatever the case, you have a list… and now you need phone numbers.
+Maybe you have a list of absentee owners, or maybe you have a list of people going through probate.
+Whatever the case, you have a list Now you need phone numbers.

 (You can also consider driving for dollars to add more unique addresses to your list that other market competitors might be overlooking)